-Electricity Bill Calculator India 2024-25 — All 36 States & Union Territories
+Electricity Bill Calculator 2026 — All 28 States & 8 Union Territories

-The BillUnits.in Electricity Bill Calculator is India’s most comprehensive free online electricity bill calculator, covering all 36 states and union territories.
-Calculate your estimated monthly electricity bill in seconds using the latest 2024 tariff rates approved by your state’s electricity regulatory board/commission.
+The BillUnits.in Electricity Bill Calculator is India’s most comprehensive free online electricity bill calculator, covering all 28 states and 8 union territories.
+Calculate your estimated monthly electricity bill in seconds using the latest tariff rates approved by your state’s electricity regulatory commission.
+Select your state below to load its current rates.

 Whether you are a residential consumer in Tamil Nadu paying TANGEDCO bills, a commercial establishment in Maharashtra dealing with MSEDCL tariffs, a household in Delhi enjoying the government’s free electricity subsidy, or an industrial unit in Karnataka under BESCOM — this calculator gives you an instant, estimate slab-wise breakdown of your electricity bill.